szymor/anarch/README.md

 ### I can make this in "Unity" in a week.

 Firstly that's not a question and secondly you misunderstand the essence of this project.
-Your game will merely *look* the same, it won't offer the same freedom, independence, portability, performance, beauty, it won't carry the message.
+Your game will merely *look* the same, it will be an insult to good programming, it won't offer the same freedom, independence, portability, performance, beauty, it won't carry the message.

 ### But you're using python scripts, Javascript for the web port, the PC port depends on SDL etc. Don't you contradict yourself?